lasar/dejection/README.md

 # Dejection

+Prototype for a game.
+More information forthcoming as this project progresses.

 This repo acts as a place for common data and information.
 The actual code is split across a few separate repositories: